Health and Care Innovations

 We have developed a method and visualisation tool for our innovation portfolio in partnership with academics, our industry support function and our programme management office.
 This new digital dashboard allows us to view our work through different lens and gives a complete picture of the work taking place from discovery through development and deployment.

-We have also led the the roll out this pipeline approach across the AHSN Network, including the mechanisms by which proposals are identified, assessed, prioritised, and supported through to deployment and adoption at scale.
+We have also led the the roll out this pipeline approach across the Health Innovation Network, including the mechanisms by which proposals are identified, assessed, prioritised, and supported through to deployment and adoption at scale.